performsegue/contactsApp/README.md

 - Sorting the list Z-A & A-Z

-- Searching for the Names using MVVM (Tried and Working) (Note : Pull down the Navigation bar to reveal Searchbar)
+- Searching for the Names

 - Making a Network Request using Codable and Decodable.